August 2019 The low down on diet drinks - How much is okay?

 - When thirsty, reach for a refillable water bottle.

 - Instead of purchasing the standard 12 oz. cans of diet soda replace them with the smaller 8 oz. cans to help manage portions.

 - Set realistic goals for yourself each week: For example, if you are currently having three ASBs a day then a next step could be challenging yourself to only two a day and choosing an alternative once a day.

 Get to know our author

 Ellina Wood is an Army Veteran pursuing a degree in Nutrition and Food Science at CSU.
 She is passionate about community and international nutrition.
 She is studying the dietary diversity with indigenous women in the rural provinces of Ecuador.
-Wood plans to obtain a Masters in Public Health and become a RDN (Registered Dietitian Nutritionist).
+Wood plans to obtain a master’s in Public Health and become an RDN (Registered Dietitian Nutritionist).